NomadBuilder/clarity-coach/README.md

 - **Meeting ROI Assessment** - Understand the value of your time investment
 - **Speaker Analysis** - Individual contribution and communication clarity
 - **Strategic Recommendations** - Smart suggestions for follow-up meetings
+- **Beautiful PDF Reports** - Professional, shareable PDFs with styling and iconography
 - **Multi-format Output** - Choose the format that works best for your workflow

 ### **🔒 Enterprise Ready**